Wounded-Knee/Whitepine/public/library/project-specs/religious-taxonomy-structure.md

 # Religious Identity Taxonomy Structure

 ## Overview
-This document outlines the comprehensive religious identity taxonomy implemented in the USA application.
+This document outlines the comprehensive religious identity taxonomy implemented in the Whitepine application.
 The taxonomy is based on Pew Research Center data and provides a 4-level hierarchical structure for religious identities in the United States.

 ## Taxonomy Structure